University of Utah General Commencement Ceremony, Thursday, May 3, 2018

 Questions about graduate requirements and university commencement?
 Click here.

-The College of Health will hold two separate convocations this year:
+The College of Health will hold two separate convocations for Graduate and Undergraduate students:

 College of Health Graduate Convocation